Lexie-Zhang/INTERVIEW-ASSIGNMENT/README.md

     python main.py
     ```

-This will start a local server and the application can be accessed at http://localhost:8050 in a web browser.
+This will start a local server and the application can be accessed in a web browser.

 ## Deployment